The code of this tutorial has been tested against Eliom 4.

 - Create services with non-HTML output

-The following chapter is devoted to server side programming.
-We will create a new web site with several pages and user connection.
-In this chapter, you will learn how to:
+This tutorial is devoted to server side programming.
+It shows how to create a new Web site with several pages and user connection.
+You will learn how to:

 - Create a link towards another service